 What do we get back?

-You will also get momentum and energy from the rest of Local Digital community and the dedicated Local Digital Collaboration Unit at the Department for Levelling Up, Housing and Communities (DLUHC), to support you in your digital transformation journey.
-DLUHC have funded the Local Digital Collaboration Unit to support and bring together the community around the Declaration in their collective mission.
+You will also get momentum and energy from the rest of Local Digital community and the dedicated Local Digital team at the Department for Levelling Up, Housing and Communities (DLUHC), to support you in your digital transformation journey.
+DLUHC have funded Local Digital to support and bring together the community around the Declaration in their collective mission.

 Who can sign the Declaration?

 Signing up to the Local Digital Declaration is currently only open to public sector and non-profit organisations in the UK.

 You will need two people from your organisation to be involved in signing the Declaration:

-Suppliers can get involved with the Tender, the trial community to test better buyer-seller communication.
+Suppliers can get involved with the Tender Slack channel, the trial community to test better buyer-seller communication.